 Think about that: 172 toys were found to be unsafe AFTER they had made it to store shelves, and 19 of those had unsafe levels of lead in them.
 (Just some of the toys that were recalled in 2008 were Elmo, Thomas the Train, Dora the Explorer, and Melissa & Doug toys.)

 The great news is that the number of toy recalls has dropped significantly.
-In 2017, there were “only” 28 toy recalls and none of those have been due to lead.
+In 2024, there were fewer than 28 toy recalls, mostly due to safety hazards.

 Toys sold in the United States are regulated by the Consumer Product Safety Commission (CPSC), which has a long list of rules that toy manufacturers must follow to ensure the safety of their products.
 Toys for children ages 12 and under must be tested and certified to meet these toy safety standards by a third-party laboratory before they can go to market.
 The CPSC has taken a hard stance on phthalates in toys and has helped educate consumers about the dangers of flame retardants.